An Introduction to RNA-Seq¶

-RNAseq uses the capability of next generation sequencing techniques to explore and/or quantify expression.
+RNA-Seq uses the capability of next generation sequencing techniques to explore and/or quantify expression.
 The information stored in the DNA is organized into genes which are used to encode proteins, the functional products necessary for cell function.
-Although all cells contain the same DNA, the gene expression varies widely across cell types and cell states.
-Different biological conditions/disorders, as well as mutations, can influence the on/off state of genes as well as how much certain genes are turned on or off.
+Although all cells within a single organism contain the same DNA, the expression of genes varies widely across cell types and cell states according to their function.
+When the level of gene expression is disrupted by different biological conditions, disorders, or mutations, cells can become unable to carry out their function and become cancerous.
+Gene expression can be altered in broad on/off states, or in smaller increments, either of which could negatively impact the cell.

 DNA to Protein